Bleached Hair Turned Green (What To Do)

 2. Ketchup

-Now it might seem a little weird placing ketchup in your hair, but the red helps to cancel out the green, and it is a fairly safe product to use in your hair.
+Now, it might seem a little weird to put ketchup in your hair, but the red helps cancel out the green, and it is a reasonably safe product to use.

 3. Lemon Juice